Back to posts

 3. More Coverage with Less Code

 A single property can replace dozens of example-based test cases.
-The Hypothesis library runs 100 examples by default (configurable to thousands), each with different random inputs.
-You get coverage that would require hundreds of hand-written tests.
+Hypothesis runs 100 examples by default (configurable to thousands), each with different random inputs.
+You get coverage that would otherwise require hundreds of hand-written tests.

 4. Better Regression Resistance

 When a property fails, shrinking gives you a minimal counterexample.
-This is often more informative than a specific failing case because it reveals the root cause of the violation, not just a particular input that broke.
+That’s often more informative than a specific failing case, because it points at the root cause of the violation rather than just one input that happened to break it.

 5. Works Well with AI-Generated Code

 As AI agents write more code, the testing challenge changes.
-Agents are good at writing code but can share blind spots with the code they generate.
-PBT properties are higher-level and more abstract, making them harder for an agent to get wrong in the same way the code is wrong.
+Agents can write working code while sharing blind spots with it.
+PBT properties are higher-level and more abstract, so an agent is less likely to get them wrong in the same way it gets the code wrong.

 The Limitations